rehanvipin/work/content/java/build_tools.md

 Compile and run your code with doing the least amount of configuration.
 There are `.gradle` files which define `tasks` which can build / run / test your code.
 The default one is `build.gradle`.
 Those files are defined in the `Groovy` language by defualt.
 You can also have "builds" in the `Kotlin` language, in `build.gradle.kts` files.
 Gradle itself runs on the JVM, since it is built using Java.
+You can choose which JVM it should run on.

 ## Build
 Gradle uses a concept of "build".
 A project having a `build.gradle` file is called a build.
 Nearly every gradle command runs wrt a "build".